danvega/danvega-dev-nuxt/content/blog/2019/06/13/vuepress-cookies.md

 title: 'How to use cookies in VuePress'
 date: '2019-06-13T10:27:46.175Z'
 published: true
-excerpt: 'In this article, I am going to talk about a recent documentation site to VuePress and how I was able to solve a problem I ran across.'
+description: 'In this article, I am going to talk about a recent documentation site to VuePress and how I was able to solve a problem I ran across.'
 author: 'Dan Vega'
 tags: ['vue','vuepress']
 cover: ./vuepress-cookies-cover.png